Attune

 Attune is the fifth studio album by Australian recording artist Lenka, released on 13 October 2017 by Skipalong Records.
-"Heal" and "Lucky" were released as the lead singles from Attune on 8 September 2017 and 11 August 2017 respectively.
-The album was a sleeper hit.
+"Heal" was released as the lead single from Attune on 8 September 2017.

+Attune includes a paper-art diorama designed by James Gulliver Hancock, which customers can assemble themselves.
+The album did not chart in any market but received some positive reviews.
+Rolling Stone Australia noted its blend of light pop accessibility with deeper, thought-provoking themes.

 Singles

+The album's lead single "Heal" was released on 8 September 2017.
+The song was written by Lenka and Sally Seltmann.
+"The song is inspired by conflict in relationships and how to get through it", said Lenka on her website.
+A music video which was directed by Lenka while her husband James Gulliver Hancock directed the artwork, was released on 13 September 2017 on her YouTube channel which featured her dancing with two dancers.

+Promotional single

-"Lucky" was chosen as the album's first promotional single, being released on 11 August 2017.
+"Lucky" was chosen as the album's promotional single, being released on 11 August 2017.
 Lenka stated on her website that she wrote the song after having her daughter last year and the song was inspired by feeling the love in a big way on her daughter.
 The song had a digital video and was first released on 23 December 2016.
 The video only covered partial lyrics of the song and featured Lenka singing and playing her guitar.

-The album's second single, "Heal", was released on 8 September 2017.
-The song was written by Lenka and Sally Seltmann.
-'The song is inspired by conflict in relationships and how to get through it,' said Lenka on her website.
-A music video was released on 13 September 2017 on her YouTube channel which featured her dancing with two dancers.
-The video was directed by Lenka while her husband James Gulliver Hancock directed the artwork.